Blog updated on 28th January, 2024.

 If wellbeing in children is at the forefront of your focus as a school, read this!

-Here, we’ll explore how the arts can give students a platform for self-expression.
-And we’ll discuss the impact of this on their mental health and academic performance.
+Here, we’ll explore how the arts can give students a platform for self-expression and promote a healthy imagination development in pupils.
+Plus, we’ll discuss the impact of creative subjects on their mental health and academic performance.

 Recently we shared the findings of a study by Stem4, which showed a huge increase in mental health issues in children due to the Covid-19 pandemic.